isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 .. note::

-   In the Vendor-Specific Information option (code 43) sub-option code 0 and 255 mean PAD and END respectively according to `RFC 2132 <https://tools.ietf.org/html/rfc2132>`_.
-Kea allows to configured sub-options with codes from 0 to 255: when an VSI option is parsed in an incoming query and the sub-option 0 is configured sub-option code 0 is no longer parsed as a PAD.
-Same for sub-option 255 and END.
+   By default, in the Vendor-Specific Information option (code 43) sub-option code 0 and 255 mean PAD and END respectively according to `RFC 2132 <https://tools.ietf.org/html/rfc2132>`_.
+In other words, the sub-option code values of 0 and 255 are reserved.
+Kea does, however, allow you to define sub-option codes from 0 to 255.
+If you define sub-options with codes 0 and/or 255, bytes with that value will no longer be treated as a PAD or an END, but as the sub-option code when parsing a VSI option in an incoming query.

 .. note::